orange-cloudavenue/terraform-provider-cloudavenue/docs/index.md

 ### Optional

+- `netbackup_password` (String, Sensitive) The password to use to connect to the NetBackup API.
+Can also be set with the `NETBACKUP_PASSWORD` environment variable.
+- `netbackup_url` (String) The URL of the NetBackup API.
+Can also be set with the `NETBACKUP_URL` environment variable.
+- `netbackup_user` (String) The username to use to connect to the NetBackup API.
+Can also be set with the `NETBACKUP_USER` environment variable.
 - `org` (String) The organization used on Cloud Avenue API.
 Can also be set with the `CLOUDAVENUE_ORG` environment variable.
 - `password` (String, Sensitive) The password to use to connect to the Cloud Avenue API.
 Can also be set with the `CLOUDAVENUE_PASSWORD` environment variable.
 - `url` (String) The URL of the Cloud Avenue API.
 Can also be set with the `CLOUDAVENUE_URL` environment variable.